 We believe that the cash generated from our operations, together with funds available under our credit agreement, will be sufficient to fund our operations for at least the next twelve months.
-The company is evaluating various financing alternatives and expects to have a new credit facility to replace our current facility upon its expiration in October 2008.
-However, should a shortfall occur, or if we are unsuccessful in obtaining a new credit facility, we may need to raise additional funds through other debt financings or the sale of equity securities.
+However, should a shortfall occur, we may need to raise additional funds through other debt or equity financings.